pylonmc/pylon-docs/docs/creating-addons/the-basics/adding-name-and-lore.md

 <details>
     <summary>Adding translations for other languages</summary>
-    If we wanted to create a Spanish language file, we would call it 'es' - or 'cs' for czech, and so on. <a href="https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes">See this Wikipedia page for a full list of these 2-letter codes.</a>
+    If we wanted to create a Spanish language file, we would call it 'es.yml' - or 'cs.yml' for Czech, and so on. <a href="https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes">See this Wikipedia page for a full list of these 2-letter codes.</a>
 </details>

 Next, add this inside the file: